moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Notational Conventions

-This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.
+This document uses the conventions detailed in Section 1.3 of {{!QUIC}} when describing the binary encoding.

 This document also defines an additional field type for binary data: